The Friday Five

 One final note—whatever you decide to do for your community, make sure your intentions are in line with the activity.
 Unfortunately, people often expect lawyers to be self-serving.
 If you behave in a way that confirms their thinking, you not only damage your reputation, but you perpetuate those misconceptions about all lawyers.
 Serve your community for the right reasons, and the return on your investment will naturally follow.

 Noble McIntyre is the senior partner and owner of McIntyre Law.
-A noted personal injury lawyer, Oklahoma City holds a special place in his heart, and his firm is very involved in the community.
+The Oklahoma City-based personal injury firm is focused on making the community safer, and has been very involved in charity work over the last few years.